adamjbradley/MintyGrid/README.md

 Lots get multiplied per gird step by the grid step multiplier

-Example the market is in a major downwars swing and MintyGrid has 8 buy positions open.
+Example the market is in a major downwards swing and MintyGrid has 8 buy positions open.

 Formula:
 ```